huggingface/blog/1_58_llm_extreme_quantization.md

   <figcaption>Smoll LLm finetuning experiment with & without warmup quantization</figcaption>
 </figure>

-### Experiments On a 70B Model

-Noticing that the metrics in our 100 billion token run started to stagnate, we realized that trying to match the performance of a Llama3 8B model using ternary weights might be unrealistic, especially given the reduced compute available for fine-tuning.
-Instead, we decided to apply our method to fine-tune the [Llama3.1 70B](https://huggingface.co/meta-llama/Meta-Llama-3.1-70B) model and compare its performance on benchmarks against the Llama3 8B model.

-We performed several short runs to identify the optimal learning rate while maintaining the previously used lambda.
-Following this, we initiated a larger run on approximately 8 billion tokens to evaluate the model's performance after a brief fine-tuning process.

 ### Results & Comparison

+BitNet is effective in delivering strong performance compared to baseline methods, especially at lower bit levels.
+According to the paper, BitNet achieves scores that are on par with 8-bit models but with significantly lower inference costs.
+In the case of 4-bit models, methods that only quantize weights outperform those that quantize both weights and activations, as activations are harder to quantify.
+However, BitNet, which uses 1.58-bit weights, surpasses both weight-only and weight-and-activation quantization methods.

 The table below presents the results for various metrics after the 10B finetuning process of Llama3 8B.
 These results are compared against those from other model architectures to provide a comprehensive overview of performance (All evaluations were conducted using [Lighteval](https://github.com/huggingface/lighteval) on the [Nanotron](https://github.com/huggingface/nanotron) format model)

 <figure style="text-align: center;">
   <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/1.58llm_extreme_quantization/metrics_comparison_updated.png" alt="Alt Text" style="width: 60%;"/>
-  <figcaption>Metrics comparison with Llama models : L means Linear lambda scheduler, and S means Sigmoid lambda scheduler (in our case k = 100)</figcaption>
+  <figcaption>Metrics comparison with Llama models : Linear means Linear lambda scheduler, and Sigmoid means Sigmoid lambda scheduler (in our case k = 100)</figcaption>
 </figure>

 After fine-tuning on just 10 billion tokens using ternary weights, the model demonstrates impressive performance, especially when compared to other models that underwent much more extensive training.
 For instance, it outperforms the Bitnet 7B model, which was trained on a significantly larger dataset of 100 billion tokens.
 Additionally, it performs better than the FBI LLM (Fully Binarized LLM), a model that was distilled on an even more massive 1.26 trillion tokens.
 This highlights the model's efficiency and effectiveness despite the relatively smaller scale of its fine-tuning process.